 The biggest difference between the two is that a debit card is linked to a checking or savings while a prepaid card is not linked to any bank account.
 The funds in a debit card are tied to the funds of a bank account and any transactions made using the card are deducted from the account.
 Some debit cards have overdraft protection in case one spends more than they have in an account.
 On the other hand, a prepaid card needs to be loaded with money before one can make any purchases or transactions.
 A person who uses this type of card can only use the available amount on the card.

-Banks usually issue free debit cards that comes with opening a bank account but there can be some corresponding banking fees.
+Banks usually issue free debit cards that come with opening a bank account but there can be some corresponding banking fees.
 Prepaid cards often have a monthly minimum fee which must be maintained to use the card.

 Comparing Chime Visa Debit Card to RushCard Prepaid Visa Card